DeverauxDietrich/deverauxdietrich.github.io/projects/project-1.md

 On the sign in page:

-1.Enter a random email (e.g: 12312@1313.com)
-2.Enter a random password.
-3.Click on "Create your Amazon Account".
+Enter a random email (e.g: 12312@1313.com).
+Enter a random password.
+Click on "Create your Amazon Account".
-4.And you're good to go!
+And you're good to go!
-5.Please note that this project is not mobile friendly yet.
+Please note that this project is not mobile friendly yet.
 I'll look into making it responsive whenever I can.
 For now, I'd recommend viewing this project from an actual desktop browser.